Councillor suggests 'paint guns' as novel solution to stop speed demons

 Flaxmere councillor and Hastings ambassador Henare O'Keefe says the Flaxmere community needs to take back its streets from speeding drivers, and he has a novel suggestion to achieve it.

-O'Keefe is a strong advocate for the use of paint guns to mark and identify the culprits, but is aware it's not a solution for everyone.
+O'Keefe advocated using paint guns to mark and identify the culprits - but is aware it's not a solution for everyone.

 Read More